 I can’t even pretend that anything I say about The Story Of A New Name from here on won’t constitute “spoilers”, so proceed at your own peril…

-Lila emerges from her honeymoon only to find herself living under a weight of expectation to become pregnant, though she doesn’t want to have children deeply resents her husband (he’s a dickhead, btw).
+Lila emerges from her honeymoon only to find herself living under a weight of expectation to become pregnant, though she doesn’t want to have children and she deeply resents her husband (he’s a dickhead, btw).
 Her first pregnancy is short-lived, and she miscarries at ten weeks.
 The town gossip suggests that her animosity kills any embryos that would embed in her womb (yep, that’s fucked).
 Given that her husband regularly beats and rapes her, who could blame her for being a bit ticked off?
 Their marriage is inherently political, intertwined with and influenced by their family business and their relationship with the Solaras brothers (basically the rich kids who have financed all their hopes and dreams… at a price).

 Lila’s doctor prescribes “sun and swimming” (y’know, “for strength”) to facilitate her fertility, so she’s packed off to a summer beach holiday.
 Determined not to be trapped alone with her mother and her sister-in-law, she begs Lena to come with her.
 Lena has her own ulterior motive to accompany them: Nino, the unattainable intellectual object of her secret crush, will be “studying” at the beach, so Lena convinces Lila that’s the place to be for all this fertile “sun and swimming” business.